 And of course, no matter how you spend your day on Roosevelt Island, you can look forward to that awesome tram ride back home.

-This article was first published in April 2011 but has since been updated.
+This article was first published in April 2011 but has been updated for 2019.